Conceptual-Machines/magda-reaper/README.md

 1. Create a new agent class inheriting from `BaseAgent`
 2. Implement the `process` method with structured output
 3. Add the agent to the pipeline's agent registry
-4. Update the operation identifier to recognize new operations
+4. Update the orchestrator agent to recognize new operations

 ### Contributing